Towards Understanding Learning in Neural Networks with Linear Teachers: Related Work

-Recently, \citet{li2020learning} analyze two-layer networks beyond NTK in the case of Gaussian inputs and squared loss.
-We assume linearly separable inputs and the cross entropy loss.
-Other works study the inductive bias of gradient methods for linear networks \citep{arora2019implicit, ji2018gradient, moroshko2020implicit,gunasekar2018implicit} or simplified nonlinear models \citep{WoodworthGLMSGS20}.
-We study the more challenging and realistic setting of two layer nonlinear networks with Leaky ReLU activations.
+Recently, \citet{li2020learning} analyzed two-layer networks beyond NTK in the case of Gaussian inputs and squared loss.
+We assume linearly separable inputs and the cross entropy loss. \citet{allen2019can} analyze a three layer ResNet and provide generalization guarantees for sufficiently wide networks in a regression setting. \citet{WoodworthGLMSGS20} study the inductive bias of gradient methods for a simplified nonlinear model.